 We pair our members living with chronic conditions with a personal Humana care manager who helps them coordinate treatment, access critical social services like transportation to community support and healthy food, and develop action plans to manage chronic conditions.
 We also offer other programs like Telehealth, which include virtual or over-the-phone visits with a board-certified doctor 24 hours a day / 7 days a week.
 So many immediate health concerns can be answered right in your home.

 Humana At Home is also saving members money in the long-term by decreasing their likelihood of being rehospitalized.
 Right now, 20 percent of Medicare patients who spend time in a hospital are readmitted to the hospital within 30 days, often because of poor discharge procedures or lack of transitional care.
 In fact, in 2016 the average hospital stay for older Americans cost $12,000.
 However, by connecting our members to Humana At Home services like 30-day transitions care service, which provides in-home support for patients transitioning from a hospital to home, the number of Humana members readmitted to hospitals has fallen by 32 percent.
 This program is providing critical care that keeps members out of the hospital — and saves them from spending more on their health.

 Today, Humana and its partners proudly manage the care of hundreds of thousands of patients every day in their homes.

 One of our members, Faye Josephine “Jo” Rigsby, shared her experience about managing her health after a stroke using Humana At Home services.
-You can watch and read about her journey below.

 A few years ago, Jo joined the Humana network with a Humana Choice PPO plan.
 Today, at 78 years old, Jo still lives at home, where she is independent and self-sufficient, and cares for her adult son, who is disabled.